 - Limited slip Diffs (LSD)

-Never engage your 4WD on a dry pavement.
+Never engage your 4WD on dry pavements.
 You will destroy your drive-train components and cause severe tire damage very quickly.
-Always remember to switch back to 2H when you leave the gravel or sand before you get back on the tarmac.
-If you are driving an AWD ensure the center differential lock is unlocked.
+Always remember to switch a part-time 4WD back to 2H when you leave the gravel or sand and before you get back on the tarmac.
+If you are driving a permanent 4WD on a high traction surface, always make sure the center diff is unlocked.

 Happy 4 Wheeling and remember, Safety first!!!